myamout/Ethereum_Primer/README.md

 function.
 We pass in an item to save into our mapping.
 You'll notice the object `msg`.
 When we want to access a contract's methods we need to also pass a wallet address. `msg.sender` is equal to the wallet address we pass.
 I'll go over this in more detail when we go over interacting with our smart contract.
 Lasty we have our getter function.
 We simply return the 32 byte hex string associated with the address.
 There you have it, that is your first
 Ethereum smart contract!
-When we go our Dapps, decentralized applications, we'll build upon this example by adding some more complexity to the contract.

-## Compiling Our Contracts And Migration To The Testrpc
+## Compiling Our Contracts
-Now that we have a smart contract lets compile it and move it onto the testrpc!
-To compile our contract run the command `truffle compile`.
-Note that you'll get a warning saying our variable x inside of the fallback function isn't used.
-This is fine as fallback functions are not allowed to return anything.
-Now you'll notice a build folder was just created.
-If you look inside you should see a contracts folder and inside that a JSON file.
-This
-JSON file contains our contract object essentially.
-I'm going to cover the two important values inside of the JSON file, the abi and unlinked binary.
+Now that we have written a smart contract we'll need to compile it and then deploy it to the blockchain.
+In the next few steps I'll be discussing how we'll go about doing that.

+### Compiling A Smart Contract
+To compile a smart contract run the command `truffle compile` and if everything goes well you'll see a new folder `build/`.
+Inside this folder is a JSON file that'll have all of the necessary information we'll need to migrate our contract to the blockchain.
+I'll touch on the two main fields we'll need.
-The contract's abi is what tells the blockchain what methods our contract has and what they return.
-The unlinked binary is essentially the byte code of the contract and this is what gets run on the blockchain.
-Now that we have compiled our contract lets talk about migration.
+  - The ABI: The abi is a json object that contains all of the methods our contract has and what they return.
+This will let the blockchain know what our smart contract can do when we attempt to interact with it.
+  - Unlinked binary: This is essentially our smart contract compiled into byte code.
+This is what will actually get run on the blockchain.

+## Migrating Our Contract To The Testrpc
+In these nexts steps I'll be explaining how we're going to get our smart contract onto our testrpc instance.

-### Running The Testrpc
+### Create A Testrpc Instance
-  - Open a new terminal window and navigate to the directory our project is in.
-  - Run the command `yarn testrpc`.
-This will start up the testrpc blockchain.
-  You'll notice that the testrpc is officially running and you'll be able to see the ten account address you have access to.
-There are extra command line arguments you can add when you run the testrpc, like set the gas price, but for our primer the default is more than fine.
+Open up a new terminal window, navigate to the primer folder and then run the command `yarn testrpc`.
+This will create a testrpc instance inside of your terminal window.
+When the testrpc boots up you should see ten wallet address, these are the wallets we can use for free and some other information.
+Whenever we interact with the testrpc it'll give us a printout of the action.

 ### Contract Migration
 As I stated earlier our main.js file handles all of our migrations and interactions with the smart contract.
-Because I'll be referencing the main.js file for the next few steps I'm only going to show the code for each step and do a full paste at the end of the guide.
-I'll paste the necessary code for this step below...
+Because I'll be referencing the main.js file for the next few steps I'm only going to show the code for each step.
 ```
-// These are the variable definitions needed for the migrations
-// Note that most of these are needed for each step so reference back here if you need them again
-import Web3 from 'web3';
-import contract from 'truffle-contract';
-import fs from 'fs';
+// You'll need to import all of the necessary dependencies up here before you can use
+// Any of the node modules we've installed

 const compiledJson = JSON.parse(fs.readFileSync('build/contracts/StoreInformation.json'));
 const provider = new Web3.providers.HttpProvider("http://localhost:8545");
 const contractAddr = fs.readFileSync("contractAddr.txt").toString();

 const web3 = new Web3();
+// Point our web3 object to the testrpc instance
 web3.setProvider(provider);

 // Migration function